All you need for felting is wool, water and soap - and your hands. Yes, that's it!

 Felting means to get involved with the natural substance wool, you get grounded, patient and even keep your fitness.

-A felt painting doesn't have to be robust in the first place.
+A felt painting doesn't have to be robust in the first place, although it's advisable.
 Sometimes a motif looks perfect before it is completely fulled.
 As soon as your work meets your imagination, you can call it finished.

-All fibers (ferns, grass, bark, feathers) that may not be suitable for heavily used everyday objects can be used in felt paintings - the options are endless.
+Various objects (ferns, grass, bark, feathers) that may not be suitable for heavily used everyday objects can be incorporated in felt paintings.